-A. The Shoreline Management Act and the Town of Rosalia's SMP
+A. The Shoreline Management Act and the City of Palouse's SMP

 Washington State's citizens voted to approve the Shoreline Management Act (SMA) of 1971 in November 1972.
 The SMA seeks to provide environmental protection for shorelines, preserve and enhance shoreline public access, and encourage appropriate development that supports water-oriented uses.
-The Town developed and adopted its first Shoreline Master Program (SMP) in 1974 as part of a regional effort with Whitman County.
-That SMP was developed almost 40 years ago and since then there has been some change along the Town's shoreline.
+The City developed and adopted its first Shoreline Master Program (SMP) in 1974 as part of a regional effort with Whitman County.
+That SMP was developed almost 40 years ago and since then there has been some change along the City's shoreline.
 In addition, knowledge of best development and conservation practices has evolved.
 There have also been changes in State laws and rules.
-Therefore, in accordance with the SMA, the Town has prepared this SMP to guide and manage its shoreline.
+Therefore, in accordance with the SMA, the City has prepared this SMP to guide and manage its shoreline.

-The Town of Rosalia SMP contains goals, policies, regulations, and a shoreline environment designation map that guide the development of shorelines in accordance with the SMA (Revised Code of Washington [RCW] 90.58), Washington State Department of Ecology (Ecology) SMP Guidelines (Washington Administrative Code [WAC] 173-26), and Shoreline Management Permit and Enforcement Procedures (WAC 173-27).
+The City of Palouse SMP contains goals, policies, regulations, and a shoreline environment designation map that guide the development of shorelines in accordance with the SMA (Revised Code of Washington [RCW] 90.58), Washington State Department of Ecology (Ecology) SMP Guidelines (Washington Administrative Code [WAC] 173-26), and Shoreline Management Permit and Enforcement Procedures (WAC 173-27).

-The goals and policies of Rosalia's SMP, approved under chapter 90.58 RCW, create a framework for the regulations of the SMP.
-They provide guidelines for future decision making and future development of lands within the Town's SMP jurisdiction boundaries.
+The goals and policies of Palouse's SMP, approved under chapter 90.58 RCW, create a framework for the regulations of the SMP.
+They provide guidelines for future decision making and future development of lands within the City's SMP jurisdiction boundaries.

-All regulatory elements of this SMP, including, but not limited to, definitions and use and modification regulations, are considered a part of the Town's development regulations.
+All regulatory elements of this SMP, including, but not limited to, definitions and use regulations, are considered a part of the City's development regulations.